awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/video-analyzer/README.md

 # TypeScript environment for the Video Analyzer App tutorial

-This is a workspace where you can find working AWS SDK for JavaScript version 3 (v3) 'Video analyzer app' tutorial.
+This is a workspace where you can find AWS SDK for JavaScript version 3 (v3) 'Video analyzer app' tutorial.

-The [AWS SDK for JavaScript v3 Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/video-analyzer.html) contains this examples.
+The [AWS SDK for JavaScript v3 Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/video-analyzer.html) contains this example.

 # Getting started